burstsms/react-test/readme.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Here is a simple test of your understanding of React components, async API calls and state management.
+Here is a test of your understanding of React components, async API calls and state management.
 You are required to complete the missing parts of this repository such that the page displays a form component on the left for submitting SMS messages and a list of sent messages to the right.

 The test code will be run from the root of the repository and the BurstSMS API Key will be provided to you

 ```
 REACT_APP_API_KEY=xxx npm start
 ```

 ### Criteria